CA Final Indirect Tax Amendments for May 2026 ICAI Exams

 Valuation Rules, 2007.
 Otherwise, the proper officer may proceed to determine the value of the goods, sequentially, in terms of rules 4 to 9.

-Amendment 2 – FTP has been extended by 1 more year due to COVID-19
+Amendment 2 – FTP has been extended by 1 more year due to COVID-19.

 REWARD SCHEME – As per Circular on 10th Jan 2020, the Social welfare surcharge (SWS) cannot be paid by utilizing MEIS / SEIS Scrip

-The duty credit scrips issued under the Schemes such as MEIS, SEIS, etc are granted as rewards/ incentives for exporters under the respective FTP.
+The duty credit scrips issued under the Schemes, such as MEIS, SEIS, etc., are granted as rewards/ incentives for exporters under the respective FTP.

 As per para 3.03of the FTP 2015-20, these scrips can be used for payment of Basic Customs Duty and Additional Customs Duty specified u/Sec 3(1), (3), and (5) of the Customs Tariff Act, 1975 for the import of inputs or goods.
-The relevant customs exemption notifications also allow debit of basic customs and additional duties of customs in the duty credit script.
+The relevant customs exemption notifications also allow debit of basic customs and additional customs duties in the duty credit script.
 It is to mention that the debit of SWS through duty credit scrip is not envisaged in the FTP and the exemption notifications.

 SWS cannot be paid through MEIS/ SEIS — shall be collected in CASH